 What do you think are some of the best courses in nutrition available in India?

 There are various options available.
-They are: graduation and post-graduation in Clinical and Applied Nutrition; post-graduation in Sports Science and Nutrition; degree in Paediatric Nutrition; post-graduation in Diabetes Care and Lifestyle Management; degree in public health or community nutrition.
+These include graduation and post-graduation in Clinical and Applied Nutrition, post-graduation in Sports Science and Nutrition, degree in Paediatric Nutrition, post-graduation in Diabetes Care and Lifestyle Management, and degree in public health or community nutrition.

 The field of nutrition and dietetics offers some very good career options for your child.
 So, if she is passionate about being a part of this field, give her all the encouragement and guidance necessary to achieve her dreams.
 By becoming a nutritionist and dietitian, she will get the opportunity to make a 'healthy' difference in the lives of many.

 About the author:

 Written by Jasmine Kaur on 18 September 2018.

 Join our Circles to share, discuss and learn from fellow parents and experts!

 We often consult experts to find solutions to our parenting woes, but we forget that they are par...

 Long summer holidays are good opportunities to delve into new activities.
 For teens, this can be ...